 How is the Economy Doing?
 How Does One Tell?

 To determine the state of the economy, one needs to examine economic indicators, such as GDP.
 To calculate GDP is quite an undertaking.
 It is the broadest measure of a nation’s economic activity and we owe a debt to Simon Kuznets, the creator of the measurement, for that.

-The sheer size of the U.S. economy as measured by GDP is huge—as of the third quarter of 2013, $16.6 trillion worth of goods and services were produced annually.
-Real GDP informed us that the recession of 2008–2009 was a severe one and that the recovery from that has been slow, but is improving.
-GDP per capita gives a rough estimate of a nation’s standard of living.
+The sheer size of the U.S. economy as measured by nominal GDP is huge—as of the third quarter of 2021, $23.2 trillion worth of goods and services were produced annually.
+During the COVID-19-induced recession, which lasted just two months according to NBER and was concentrated across Quarters 1 and 2 of 2020, real GDP dropped 9%—much larger and quicker of a drop than during the previous economic downturn, the Great Recession (2007–2009).
+The economy quickly bounced back, and as of Quarter 1 of 2021, real GDP had slightly surpassed the level it was at prior to the start of the pandemic.
+These statistics show the severity of the pandemic-induced recession, and while real GDP fully recovered, there are other ways in which the economy has not.
+While GDP and GDP per capita give us a rough estimate of a nation's standard of living, there are many other ways to track the health of the economy.
 This chapter is the building block for other chapters that explore more economic indicators such as unemployment, inflation, or interest rates, and perhaps more importantly, will explain how they are related and what causes them to rise or fall.